 We sometimes receive compensation for discussing particular products or companies.
 We only talk about ones we love, though!
 Find our full disclosure here.

 Dominoes are traditional tile pieces used for playing a seemingly infinite variety of games.
 Games like dominoes help children learn to negotiate rules, strategize, solve problems, and navigate social interactions.
 To spark your child's interest in traditional games, bake up a set of these cookie dominoes!

-1 can white frosting (although we made ours without the extra white frosting)
+- 1 can white frosting (although we made ours without the frosting.
+Or make it homemade!)

 - Have your child cut the dough with the table knife into domino-sized rectangles, approximately 1¼" x 2¼" each.

 - Transfer the cookie tiles to the baking sheet with a spatula.

 - Bake the cookies according to the recipe or package directions until golden at the edges, approximately 10 minutes.

 - While the cookies are still warm, have your child carefully cut off the edges of each one with a knife to create a sharper rectangle shape.